Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">5/12/2024</td>
+<td align="center">5/14/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GPWUK9M0V/afar">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GX9UQE2G4/battle-at-the-rose-star-the-operation-to-save-ofanimon">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Rudeus receives a letter from Paul.
-The letter explains that Norn and Aisha, Rudeus's younger<br>sisters, have been sent to join Rudeus.
-Meanwhile Nanahoshi continues her research into summoning magic<br>for a way to return to her original world.</p>
+<p align="center">As Cherubimon starts to absorb mass amounts of the Digital World's DigiCode at the Rose<br>Star, Ofanimon tells the children why she called them to the Digital World.
+But Cherubimon<br>reveals that calling them all to the Rose Star will allow him to claim all<br>the Spirits for himself!</p>
 </td>
 </tr>
 </table>